MEET

 Dr. Ardavan Eizadirad

-Dr. Ardavan Eizadirad is currently an Assistant Professor in the Faculty of Education at Wilfrid Laurier University and an instructor in the Master of Teaching and Bachelor of Education program at Ontario Institute for Studies in Education, University of Toronto.
+Dr. Ardavan Eizadirad is currently an Assistant Professor in the Faculty of Education at Wilfrid Laurier University.
 He completed his PhD from the Department of Curriculum, Teaching, and Learning at University of Toronto (2018).

-His research interests include equity, diversity, and inclusion particularly standardized testing, systems of accountability, community engagement, anti-oppressive practices, critical pedagogy, social justice education, resistance, subversion, and decolonization.
+His research interests include equity, diversity, and inclusion particularly standardized testing, systems of accountability, community engagement, violence prevention and intervention, anti-oppressive practices, critical pedagogy, social justice education, resistance, subversion, and decolonization.

 PhD Thesis